279789/PP6/README.md

    * Binaries/executables (e.g., `print`, `print_c`)
    * Any editor or OS-specific files
      Commit this `.gitignore` file.
-     **Explain:** Why should compiled artifacts and binaries not be committed to a Git repository?
+     **Explain:** Why should compiled artifacts and binaries not be committed to a Git repository? *The main reason for that is, that it wouldn't make that much sens to do this.
+One reason for that is, that compiled code is OS and architecture dependent.
+For example, if you compile some code on a 64 bit processor, that code would not work on a 32 bit prozessor.
+If you work on a big project with many other people, and all would upload their binaries, much memory is waisted and the overview gets lost.
 2. In `./solutions/`, create a file named `print.s` using the template below.
 3. Define a message in the `.data` section (e.g., `msg: .ascii "Hello from GAS!\n"`, `len = . - msg`).
 4. In the `.text` section’s `_start` symbol, invoke `sys_write` (syscall 4) and then `sys_exit` (syscall 1) via `int $0x80`.